RaySingerNZ/react-introduction-wiki/0---Project-Setup.md

 ## Introduction

-We are going to start with an html verion of the final simple showcase of scenic New Zealand locations displayed using [MaterializeCss](http://materializecss.com/).
+We are going to start with an html version of an app that is designed to showcase a software vendor's employees skills and  the projects they have been involved in.
+[MaterializeCss](http://materializecss.com/).

 To have a look at this run the command